-March 2014 - Benin: a West African adventure, on the Voodoo trail for Condé Nast Traveller Magazine.
-Landing in Cotonou, I travelled to Abomey, Porto Novo, Ganvié, Ouidah and finally back to Cotonou with my brilliant fixers Ulrich and Serge David, both very experienced Beninese journalists.
+March 2014 - Benin: on the Voodoo tourism trail for Condé Nast Traveller Magazine.
+Landing in Cotonou, I travelled to Abomey, Porto Novo, Ganvié, Ouidah and finally back to Cotonou with my brilliant fixers Ulrich and Serge David, both accomplished Beninese journalists.

 The mission was to document as much of Beninese Voodoo culture as possible, and thanks to the endless connections – and patience – of my guides, I was fortunate enough to take tea (and drink gin) with a humbling lineup of kings, high priests and priestesses, witch doctors and clairvoyants.
-I also attended numerous voodoo ceremonies, from intimate family occasions to raucous events involving whole communities dancing, chanting and giving thanks.
-I encountered people reduced to a state of trance - and saw countless chickens and goats meet a bloody end as gifts to the gods.
+I also attended numerous voodoo ceremonies, from intimate family occasions to packed events involving whole communities dancing, chanting and giving thanks.

 You can read my article for Condé Nast Traveller at the bottom of the page.